 Traditional retail is slowly obsolete, and those who can offer the best online options are those the customers will successfully turn to when purchasing something.
 In one of our previous research articles, we discussed the rapid rise to dominance of the digital model and how retailers that were capable of selling online managed to stay afloat amid the pandemic, while others unable to do so struggled to survive.

-Marketing Budget Results for the Legal and Finance industries
+Average Marketing Budgets: Legal and Finance industries

 As one of the core industries in the UK, the legal and finance sector has been thriving in 2021, with an overall positive sentiment and the public’s newfound interest in trading and investing as a means to make capital during the lockdown.